After six incredible years at Mint Digital, it’s time for me to move on.

-For the last few months, I have been excited about three nascent propositions for new ventures which pose fascinating design and business challenges.
+For the last few months, I have been excited about a few propositions which pose fascinating design and business challenges.

 In the new year, I’ll be concentrating my time on validating these propositions.
-My intention is to learn as much as I can through testing and feedback, with the ultimate aim of making something new.
-More on that in the new year.
+My intention is to learn as much as I can through testing and feedback.

 I’m also interested to hear what sort of problems others are trying to solve.
 If you think I might be of help, or you are interested to find out more about my ideas, drop me a line.
 I’d love to grab a coffee.

 Happy holidays, and here is to what 2014 brings.